nalanj/result/README.md

 asyncChain.mapErrAsync<S>(fn: (e: E) => Promise<S>): AsyncResultChain<T, S>;
 ```

+`mapErrAsync` converts one type of `Err` value into another, just like `mapErr`,
+but allows the conversion function to be async.
+If the current result in the
+chain is `Err`, calls the given async `fn` with the current error value as an
+argument.
+Otherwise, passes the current result along the chain.

 ### chain.andThen

 ```typescript
 chain.andThen<U>(fn: (r: OK<T>) => Result<U, E>): ResultChain<U, E>;
 asyncChain.andThen<U>(fn: (r: OK<T>) => Result<U, E>): ResultChain<U, E>;
 ```

+`andThen` converts one type of `Result` into another when the current result on
+the chain is an `OK`.
+If the current result in the chain is `OK`, calls the
+given `fn` with the current result as an argument.
+Otherwise, passes the current
+result along the chain.

 ### chain.andThenAsync

 ```typescript
 chain.andThenAsync<U>(fn: (r: OK<T>) => Promise<Result<U, E>>): AsyncResultChain<U, E>;
 asyncChain.andThenAsync<U>(fn: (r: OK<T>) => Promise<Result<U, E>>): AsyncResultChain<U, E>;
 ```

+If the current result in the chain is `OK`, calls the given async `fn`
+with the current result as an argument.
+Otherwise, passes the current
+result along the chain.

 ### chain.orElse